On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Abstract

 \section{Abstract}

-\looseness-1 The dominant paradigm for training large-scale vision and language models is He initialization and a single global learning rate (\textit{standard parameterization}, SP).
-Despite its practical success, standard parametrization remains poorly understood from a theoretical perspective: Existing infinite-width theory would predict instability under large learning rates and vanishing feature learning under stable learning rates.
-However, empirically optimal learning rates consistently decay much slower than theoretically predicted.
-By carefully studying neural network training dynamics, we demonstrate that this discrepancy is not fully explained by finite-width phenomena such as catapult effects or a lack of alignment between weights and incoming activations.
-We instead show that the apparent contradiction can be fundamentally resolved by taking the loss function into account: In contrast to Mean Squared Error (MSE) loss, we prove that under cross-entropy (CE) loss, an intermediate \textit{controlled divergence} regime emerges, where logits diverge but loss, gradients, and activations remain stable.
-Stable training under large learning rates enables persistent feature evolution at scale in all hidden layers, which is crucial for the practical success of SP.
-In experiments across optimizers (SGD, Adam), architectures (MLPs, GPT) and data modalities (vision, language), we validate that neural networks operate in this controlled divergence regime under CE loss but not under MSE loss.
-Our empirical evidence suggests that width-scaling considerations are surprisingly useful for predicting empirically optimal learning rate exponents.
-Finally, our analysis clarifies the effectiveness and limitations of recently proposed layerwise learning rate scalings for standard initialization.
+Scaling limits, such as infinite-width limits, serve as promising theoretical tools to study large-scale models.
+However, it is widely believed that existing infinite-width theory does not faithfully explain the behavior of practical networks, especially those trained in \textit{standard parameterization} (SP) meaning He initialization with a global learning rate.
+For instance, existing theory for SP predicts instability at large learning rates and vanishing feature learning at stable ones.
+In practice, however, optimal learning rates decay slower than theoretically predicted and networks exhibit both stable training and non-trivial feature learning, even at very large widths.
+Here, we show that this discrepancy is not fully explained by finite-width phenomena.\looseness-1

+Instead, we find a resolution through a finer-grained analysis of the regime previously considered unstable and therefore uninteresting.
+In particular, we show that, under the cross-entropy (CE) loss, the unstable regime comprises two distinct sub-regimes: a catastrophically unstable regime and a more benign controlled divergence regime, where logits diverge but gradients and activations remain stable.
+Moreover, under large learning rates at the edge of the controlled divergence regime, there exists a well-defined infinite width limit where features continue to evolve in all the hidden layers.
+In experiments across optimizers, architectures, and data modalities, we validate that neural networks operate in this controlled divergence regime under CE loss but not under MSE loss.
+Our empirical evidence suggests that width-scaling considerations are surprisingly useful for predicting empirically maximal stable learning rate exponents which provide useful guidance on optimal learning rate exponents.
+Finally, our analysis clarifies the effectiveness and limitations of recently proposed layerwise learning rate scalings for standard initialization.\looseness-1